ravirahman/Bitcard-Chrome-Extension/Readme.md

 Bitcard enables Coinbase users to instantly use their bitcoins to purchase items on non-Bitcoin websites.

 This repository contains the code used in our Google Chrome extension.

+Winner of the Capital One HackMIT 2016 prize for best use of their [Nessie API](http://api.reimaginebanking.com).
+Also check out our [Devpost Submission](http://devpost.com/software/bitcard-backend).
 ## How it works
 1. When initializing,
     1. Initializes OAuth2.0 Login to Coinbase